sandravizz/Visual-data-science-R/README.md

 ### Markdown

-The markdown option is a good way to save the whole project including comments and summaries. [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Markdown.R)
+The markdown option is a good way to save the whole project including comments and summaries.
+Please check the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Markdown.R)